bhisaac/5eFP/5eFP-SRD.md

 Ammunition may be used to make melee attacks.
 If you are proficient with the weapon that uses the ammunition, you are proficient with melee attacks using that weapon's ammunition as well.
 Ammunition deals 1 point of damage.
 If you use a weapon that has the ammunition property to make a melee attack, you treat the weapon as an improvised weapon (see “Improvised Weapons” later in the section).
 A sling must be loaded to deal any damage when used in this way.

-**_Finesse._** When making an attack with a finesse weapon, you use your choice of your STR or DEX for attack rolls.
+~~**_Finesse._** When making an attack with a finesse weapon, you use your choice of your STR or DEX for attack rolls.~~

+> The finesse and versatile weapon properties are removed in 5eFP.
+There is now one attack roll that covers both melee and ranged attacks.
+At character creation, players choose whether their attack rolls are modified by DEX or STR.
+Monks may choose WIS instead of DEX or STR.
+Once this choice is made, it cannot be changed.
+>
+> Some realism is sacrificed for ease of gameplay.
+Emphasizing one ability score for both attacks allows PCs greater focus on an ability score they wish to work with more closely.

 **_Heavy._** Small creatures have disadvantage on attack rolls with heavy weapons.
 A heavy weapon’s size and bulk make it too large for a Small creature to use effectively.